-D. Application Processing
+D. Application processing

 - 1. The applicant must submit an initial application to the Director.
 The Director must review the application for completeness within 10 days after receipt.
 An application is incomplete if any required element is missing or is facially defective, e.g., a drawing that is not to scale.
+An application filed without all required fees is also incomplete.
 The assessment of completeness must not address the merits of the application. - 2.
 The applicant must submit any required revisions to the Director.
 The Director must review the revised application for completeness within 10 days after receipt. - 3.
 After the Director verifies that the application is complete, or if the review is not completed within 10 days after receipt, the Director will accept the application and establish a hearing date under Section 4.1.E. - 4.
-Public notice is required under the Manual of Development Review Procedures. - E. Hearing Date

-The Planning Board must schedule a public hearing to begin within 120 days after the date an application is accepted.
-The Director may postpone the public hearing by up to 30 days once without Planning Board approval.
-The Director or applicant may request one or more extensions beyond the original 30 days with Planning Board approval.
-The public hearing must be noticed by mail and on the Planning Board's agenda with the new hearing date indicated.
+Public notice is required to satisfy a regulation approved under Section 10.1. - E. Hearing date.
+The Board must schedule a public hearing to begin within 120 days after the date the Director accepts an application.
+The Director may postpone the public hearing by up to 30 days once without Board approval.
+The Director or applicant may request one or more extensions beyond the original 30 days with Board approval.
+The Board must notice the public hearing and indicate the new hearing date on the Board's agenda.
+An application that was filed before {effective date of legislation} is not subject to this subsection.

-Section 4.2 Approval Procedure
+Section 4.2.
+Approval Procedure